yuchdev/CppBooks/README.md

 ## Old and Classic books on C++

 No comments here.
-Some books are just valuable pieces of the history of C++ language, some still keep never-aging ideas and solutions.
+These books are valuable pieces of the history of C++ language, some still keep never-aging ideas and solutions.

 * [Effective C++: 50 Specific Ways to Improve Your Programs and Designs Subsequent Edition](https://www.amazon.com/dp/0201924889) (Scott Meyers, 1997)
 * [More Effective C++: 35 New Ways to Improve Your Programs and Designs](https://www.amazon.com/dp/020163371X) (Scott Meyers, 1996)